wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/5-summary.md

 You can debug your add-in on your development machine if you:

-- Host your add-in on a local server
+- Host your add-in on a local server.
-- Sideload the add-in
+- Sideload the add-in.
-- Use a web browser or other developer tools according to your platform needs
+- Use a web browser or other developer tools according to your platform needs.

 The testing you should do depends on criteria like who you expect to use your add-in and which platforms and Office applications you plan to support.